 A fund may invest in global debt or equity securities.
-While the funds intend to make investments in such a manner as to minimize the amount of foreign taxes incurred under foreign tax laws and subject to any applicable tax conventions with respect to taxes on income and on capital, investments in global debt or equity securities may subject a fund to foreign taxes on interest or dividends paid or credited to it or any gains realized on the disposition of such securities.
+While a fund intends to make investments in such a manner as to minimize the amount of foreign taxes incurred under foreign tax laws and subject to any applicable tax conventions with respect to taxes on income and on capital, investments in global debt or equity securities may subject a fund to foreign taxes on interest or dividends paid or credited to it or any gains realized on the disposition of such securities.
 The return on a fund's portfolio will be net of such foreign withholding tax, unless the terms of the securities in such portfolio require the issuers of such securities to "gross-up" payments so that a holder of such securities receives the amount that it would have received in the absence of such withholding tax.
-There can be no assurances that (i) interest, dividends and gains on securities held in a fund's portfolio will provide for the gross-up referred to above.
+There can be no assurances that (i) interest, dividends and gains on securities held in a fund's portfolio will not be subject to foreign withholding tax, or (ii) the terms of securities held in a fund's portfolio will provide for the gross-up referred to above.

 Canada has entered into tax treaties with certain foreign countries which may entitle a fund to a reduced rate of tax on such income.
 Some countries require the filing of a tax reclaim or other forms to receive the benefit of the reduced tax rate.
 Whether or when the fund will receive the tax reclaim is within the control of the particular foreign country.
 Information required on these forms may not be available (such as unitholder information); therefore, the fund may not receive the reduced treaty rates or potential reclaims.
-Certain countries have conflicting and changing instructions and restrictive timing requirements which may cause the fund not to receive the reduced treaty rates or potential reclaims realized by the fund on sale or disposition of certain securities to taxation in that country.
-In some instances, it may be more costly to pursue tax reclaims than the value of the benefits received by the fund.
+Certain countries have conflicting and changing instructions and restrictive timing requirements which may cause a fund not to receive the reduced treaty rates or potential reclaims.
+Certain countries may subject capital gains realized by the fund on sale or disposition of certain securities to taxation in that country.
 If the fund obtains a refund of foreign taxes, the NAV of the fund will not be restated and the amount will remain in the fund to the benefit of the then-existing unitholders.